fly-apps/nodejs-planetscale-read-replicas/README.md

 - Since the usage is based on rows read (not rows fetched) make sure all of your queries are optimised.
 If they don't use an index, they could result in a table scan which will increase your costs.

-- Your appliication may _not_ benefit from adding read-only regions if it does substantially more writes than reads.
+- Your application may _not_ benefit from adding read-only regions if it does substantially more writes than reads.
 In which case the saving on latency for reads may not justify the increased storage cost.

 ## View your application on Fly